walpolea/andrewwalpole.com/src/_site/blog/posts/living-on-the-edge-functions.md

 tags:
   - published
   - post
+  - web
   - backend
   - serverless
 title: Living on the Edge Functions
+summary: "Let's get a surface-level view of edge functions: what they are, what they're good for, and how you can get started with them"
 date: 2022-05-03
 permalink: "blog/{{page.fileSlug}}/index.html"
 url: "blog/{{page.fileSlug}}/index.html"